YorickLambreghts/academic-website/content/authors/admin/_index.md

 <div style="text-align: justify">

 My research focuses on the evolution of sociality in lizards with a particular interest in the role of kin recognition.
+In collaboration with [Prof. Martin Whiting](https://whitinglab.com/people/martin-whiting/) and [Dr Oliver Griffith](https://www.oligriffith.com/dr-oliver-griffith), I am currently working at [Macquarie University](https://www.mq.edu.au/) in Sydney on a method to make modifications to the genome of Australian lizards using state-of-the-art techniques such as CRISPR-Cas9.
+Once gene editing techniques have successfully been established, they will open the door for a whole suit of new opportunities for research on virtually every aspect of Australian reptile biology.

-Specifically, I am interested in the role of kin recognition itself, its importance in the early evolution of sociality and how it becomes refined as social systems become increasingly complex.
-While I am based at the [University of Tasmania](https://www.utas.edu.au/) in Hobart ([BEER group](https://beergrouputas.wordpress.com/)), my field and experimental work takes place at [Macquarie University](https://www.mq.edu.au/) in Sydney ([Lizardlab](https://whitinglab.com/)).
+During my PhD, I focussed on kin recognition itself, its importance in the early evolution of sociality and how it was refined as social systems became increasingly complex.
+While I was based at the [University of Tasmania](https://www.utas.edu.au/) in Hobart ([BEER group](https://beergrouputas.wordpress.com/)), my field and experimental work takes place at [Macquarie University](https://www.mq.edu.au/) in Sydney ([Lizardlab](https://whitinglab.com/)).

-Before moving to Australia I completed both my Master's and Bachelor's at the [University of Antwerp](https://www.uantwerpen.be/en/), Belgium.
+Before moving to Australia I completed both my Master's and Bachelor's at the [University of Antwerp](https://www.uantwerpen.be/en/) in Belgium.
 During this time I studied animal personalities in birds for my Master's thesis and took part in a project on urbanisation and island effects in lizards.

 </div>